DevelopingMagic/pdfassembler/README.md

 ### PDF Assembler options

-PDF Assembler has a few options that will change its behavior.
-All options can be set any time after you have created a new PDFAssembler instance and before you have assembled your final pdf, like so:
+PDF Assembler has a few additional options that will change its behavior, primarily for debugging.
+After you have created a PDF Assembler instance, you can set these options like so:

 ```javascript
 newPdf.compress = false;